abhatt-rh/asciidoc_vscode_snippets/Contributing.md

 # How to provide more snippets

 All snippets are stored in `snippets/asciidoc-vscode.code-snippets` file.

+VS Code Snippets are written in JSON.
+Each snippet is defined under a snippet `name` and has a `scope`, `prefix`, `body`, and `description`.
+If `scope` is left empty or omitted, the snippet gets applied to all languages.
+The `prefix` is what is used to trigger the snippet and the body will be expanded and inserted.

+When adding a new snippet, the readme section [List of snippets included](README.md#list-of-snippets-included) needs to be updated.

-New snippets must be added in this file.
-Documentation on the syntax to use is available on [official VS Code documentation](https://code.visualstudio.com/docs/editor/userdefinedsnippets#_snippet-syntax).
+More documentation on the syntax to use is available on [official VS Code documentation](https://code.visualstudio.com/docs/editor/userdefinedsnippets#_snippet-syntax).

 # How to perform a release